“A healer is someone who seeks to be the light that she wishes she had in her darkest moments.”

 Like most of my clients- and maybe you- I am an ADHD’er.

-As you probably experience, other people usually have NO IDEA what is going on inside of us when we have ADHD.
+For many of us, other people often have NO IDEA what is going on inside of us when we have ADHD.
 They don’t know the struggles, the self-doubt the shame and the isolation that often comes with our ADHD.

 Swimming Thru Mud